-MS 111 Basic Officership I 2 credits (101) An introduction to the officership environment, military science, key legislation, roles of active and reserve component units, and special programs associated with ROTC. (fall)

-MS 112 Military Communication Skills 2 credits (102) Development of written and oral communication skills for the military leader.
-Practical application through student participation, presentations and writing projects. (winter)

-MS 113

-Contemporary Social Issues

-2 credits

-(103) Explores contemporary social and political issues im

-- pacting on the Army of the eighties as they relate to the junior officer leader. (spring) - MS 211 Basic Officership II 2 credits (201) An in-depth look at the characteristics of officership, roles of the officer interaction with specific command and staff elements, and an introduction to specific competencies required of an officer. (fall) - MS 212 The US Army in History 2 credits (202) An overview of the US Army and its place in the history of our country - from the colonial wars to the present.
-Emphasis is on leadership, principles of war, the military and society, the ethics of war, and "just war" theories. (winter) - MS 213 Leadership Assessment 2 credits (203) Through a series of classroom simulations, participants are evaluated on their potential as leaders and managers.
-Includes organizational behavior, leadership theories, management competencies, communication skills, physical fitness and the leadership assessment program (LAP). (spring)

-MS 214 Military Ethics and Values 2 credits Through a series of films, books, essays, and discussions the student is introduced to, and explores, military value sets and the ethics practiced within the profession of arms. (biennial)
+- MS 111 Basic Officership I 2 credits (101) An introduction to the officership environment, military science, key legislation, roles of active and reserve component units, and special programs associated with ROTC. (fall) - MS 112 Military Communication Skills 2 credits (102) Development of written and oral communication skills for the military leader.
+Practical application through student participation, presentations and writing projects. (winter) - MS 113 Contemporary Social Issues 2 credits (103) Explores contemporary social and political issues impacting on the Army of the eighties as they relate to the junior officer leader. (spring) - MS 211 Basic Officership II 2 credits (201) An in-depth look at the characteristics of officership, roles of the officer interaction with specific command and staff elements, and an introduction to specific competencies required of an officer. (fall) - MS 213 Leadership Assessment 2 credits (203) Through a series of classroom simulations, participants are evaluated on their potential as leaders and managers.
+Includes organizational behavior, leadership theories, management competencies, communication skills, physical fitness and the leadership assessment program (LAP). (spring) - MS 214 Military Ethics and Values 2 credits Through a series of films, books, essays, and discussions the student is introduced to, and explores, military value sets and the ethics practiced within the profession of arms. (biennial) - MS 217 Army Conditioning 1 credit (208) A remedial physical fitness program for selected students to bring them up to the Army standard of physical fitness.

-- MS 215 Basic Course Equivalent I O credits (204) Selected students attend six weeks at Ft.
-Knox, Ky, during the summer and qualify for enrollment in Advanced ROTC.
-Designed for sophomores and incoming juniors.
-Military skills oriented.
-All costs are paid by Department of the Army. (summer) - MS 216 Basic Course Equivalent II 6 credits An eight-week summer session, on campus, which compresses the Basic Course Program.
-Includes introduction to military science, roles, missions of the army, leadership, officership, communication skills, overview of military history.
-A detailed program. (summer)

-MS 217

-Army Conditioning

-1 credit

-(208) A remedial physical fitness program for selected students to bring them up to the Army standard of physical fitness.
 Required prior to attendance at camps, air assault, airborne or Ranger schools. (spring)

-MS 291 Special Topics 1-5 credits
+W2 731 Special Topics 1-5 creans

 MS 292 Special Topics 1-5 credits

 MS 293 Special Topics 1-5 credits

 MS 296 Independent Study 1-5 credits